zotero/zotero-api-node/README.md

 JSON responses automatically.
 Contents are accessible in the `message.data` property once the response has been received.
 Other content-types will be saved as strings using the appropriate encoding.
-Having said that, it is very easy to add your own message parsers to Zotero-Node, by addingthe them to `zotero.Messages.parsers`.
-For instance, we could add a parser for Atom resonses like this:
+Having said that, it is very easy to add your own message parsers to Zotero-Node, by adding them to `zotero.Messages.parsers`.
+For instance, we could add a parser for Atom responses like this:

     var zotero = require('zotero');